We welcome your feedback and if we are doing something well please tell us about it and likewise if we are not.

 You can leave us feedback online, by letter, telephone, email, on social media or in person.

 It is appreciated when a customer takes the time to thank or praise the Council or staff for the service they have received.
-Compliments provide an opportunity for the Council to learn from feedback and gives insight into the drivers of customer satisfaction.
+Praise provides an opportunity for the Council to learn from feedback and gives insight into the drivers of customer satisfaction.

 A compliment is defined as “an indication that we have performed well, provided a good service or gone beyond expectations.”